muhammadshafie/Gallery-Photo/README.md

 # Gallery-Photo

-This is the Gallery Photo style that is also similar to the Instagram photo grid arrangement.
+This is the Gallery Photo grid style that is also similar to the Instagram photo grid arrangement.
+This Gallery Photo grid use HTML and CSS only.

 ## Installation